PAGURI: a user experience study of creative interaction with text-to-music models: Results

-Particular attention was given to the potential of model personalization in crafting a distinct sound signature for the user.
-P2: \textit{"It could be useful in order to \textbf{save your general signature sound} and use it to create \textbf{new sounds starting from them.}"} P13: \textit{"\textbf{It can provide signature sounds that only belongs to the artists.}"}
+\textit{\textbf{Sound signature.}} Particular emphasis was placed on the ability of model personalization to shape a unique sound signature for the user.
+P2: \textit{``It could be useful in order to \textbf{save your general signature sound} and use it to create \textbf{new sounds starting from them.}''} P13: \textit{``\textbf{It can provide signature sounds that only belongs to the artists.}''}

-However, issues concerning the copyright related to the TTM models personalization were also raised.
-P17 thinks that \textit{"the riff generated after customization is too similar to that of the input data, \textbf{at risk of plagiarism}."}
+\textit{\textbf{Plagiarism.}} However, concerns regarding the copyright related to the personalization of the TTM model were also raised.
+P17 thinks that \textit{``the riff generated after customization is too similar to that of the input data, \textbf{at risk of plagiarism}.''} P5 commented, referring to the personalization, \textit{``it could also be a bit risky as it could essentially allow anyone to copy any style in very little time''.}

-Users were particulary impressed by the personalization ability of the models with respect to rhythms and percussive sounds.
-P3\textsuperscript{*}: \textit{"In terms of tone generation of the customization, \textbf{the drums are better reproduced.}"} P10\textsuperscript{*}: \textit{"With the basic model, the audio generated does not have a rhythm or cadence, while \textbf{with the customized model there is more rhythm and the tempo is better marked.}"} P14\textsuperscript{*} noticed that during the personalization \textit{"the sound is very dissonant (bad even on a harmonic level), but \textbf{the percussive sounds are well reproduced.}"} P21\textsuperscript{*}: \textit{"It is very good at personalizing the rhythm."}.
+\textit{\textbf{Rhythmic and percussive personalization.}} Users were particularly impressed by the personalization ability of the models with respect to rhythms and percussive sounds.
+P3\textsuperscript{*}: \textit{``In terms of tone generation of the customization, \textbf{the drums are better reproduced.}''} P10\textsuperscript{*}: \textit{``With the basic model, the audio generated does not have a rhythm or cadence, while \textbf{with the customized model there is more rhythm and the tempo is better marked.}''} P14\textsuperscript{*} noticed that during the personalization, \textit{``the sound is very dissonant (bad even on a harmonic level), but \textbf{the percussive sounds are well reproduced.}''} P21\textsuperscript{*}: \textit{``It is very good at personalizing the rhythm.''}